-New York State has many wonderful opportunities to get outside and enjoy activities year-round, such as swimming, skiing, both downhill and cross-country, and snowmobiling.
+New York State has many wonderful opportunities to get outside and enjoy activities year-round, such as wildlife watching, swimming, skiing, both downhill and cross-country, and snowmobiling.

 New York State's waters are great for swimming

 There are more than 7,600 freshwater lakes, ponds and reservoirs, nearly 600 miles of ocean and Great Lakes coastline, about 1,500 square miles of marine estuaries and over 70,000 miles of rivers and streams in New York State, providing many choices for you to enjoy the swimming season.